 Soak bare root roses in a bucket of warm water overnight.
 Then dig a hole 18 inches wide and deep.
 Mix in compost or peat moss if your soil is hard and compacted.
 In the center of the hole, make a 12-inch-high cone of dirt.
 Spread rose roots over the cone.
 Hold rose in place with one hand and fill in the hole with the other.
 Firm soil and water well.

-Plant container roses after the last freeze of the season.
 Dig a hole the depth of the rose pot and 18 inches wide.
 Remove the plant from pot, place in center of the hole, spread roots, and fill in with soil.
 Water well and firm soil with the back of a shovel or your hands to eliminate air pockets.
 Scatter slow-release fertilizer formulated for roses around plants and scratch in with a cultivator.

 Lady Elsie May is a tough shrub rose that has flowered nonstop in my Zone 4b garden for the last 7 years.
 I don’t even water it!
 Rainfall seems to be enough.
 Compost mulch every spring is the only maintenance it requires.
 Courtesy of Angelica Nurseries.

-Five Unusual Rose Tips That Really Work
+5 Unusual Rose Tips That Really Work

 - Plant lavender at the base of rosebushes if deer are a problem in your area.
 Deer are attracted by rose scent, and lavender muddies the rose aroma.